 Opening: Sunday 2 April 2017, 1-5 pm

 Galerie Thaddaeus Ropac is pleased to announce an exhibition of new work by German artist Georg Baselitz in the Paris Pantin space.
-Titled Descente (Down), it brings together around 40 paintings and as many works on paper.
+Titled Descente (Down), it brings together new paintings and works on paper.

 The exhibition comprises five groups of works that are stylistically and iconographically linked to the fragmented self-portraits known as the Avignon series, which was shown at the 2015 Venice Biennale.
 Two of Baselitz’s concerns were the notions of “late work” and “age”, with particular reference to the historical decision of the city of Avignon to reject the donation of a series of late works by Picasso.

 In 2017, one year before Baselitz’s 80th birthday, these themes are still relevant, as he has recently stated: “I have been looking at Picasso’s late works.
 Avignon. [...]
 At the time Picasso had reached his lowest point.
 Nobody wanted these later paintings.
 Arman and Christo did their thing in Paris whereas Picasso was absent.
 If you’re getting old you keep asking yourself: Am I still part of it, or are the others already ahead of me?”